 For decades, research aimed at understanding cellular behaviour has largely focused on biochemical reactions.
 It is now well known that binding of soluble extracellular ligands to receptors on the plasma membrane can trigger lipid modifications, protein phosphorylation, and changes in protein localisation.
-More recently, it has become clear that physical forces also transmit critical information in cells and tissues, where they can regulate a wide variety of cell behaviours, including differentiation, death, movement and shape.
+More recently, it has become clear that physical forces also transmit critical information in cells and tissues, where they can regulate a wide variety of cell behaviours, including differentiation, death, movement, as well as cell shape.
 At the cell surface, plasma membrane tension has been shown to integrate a wide variety of cell behaviours, ranging from determining leading edge size to regulating the balance between exocytosis and endocytosis.

-We are only beginning to understand the many ways in which physical forces, and in particular plasma membrane tension, modulate behaviour at the molecular, cellular, and the tissue level.
-Current approaches to measure and manipulate forces have important limitations and new tools, and techniques are needed to address these challenges.
+We are only beginning to understand the many ways in which physical forces, and in particular plasma membrane tension, modulate behaviour at the molecular, cellular, and tissue level.
+Current approaches to measure and manipulate forces have important limitations, and new tools and techniques are needed to address these challenges.

 Previous and current research